🇯🇵 Japan vs 🇹🇭 Thailand: crypto licensing compared

 What licence do you need in Japan compared with Thailand?

 In Japan the authorisation route is Crypto-Asset Exchange Service Provider (CAESP) registration with the Prime Minister (delegated to the FSA), under Article 63-2 of the Payment Services Act (PSA).
 Crypto derivatives trading is separately regulated as a Type I Financial Instruments Business under the Financial Instruments and Exchange Act (FIEA).
 A parallel intermediary-only registration category was introduced by the 2025 PSA/LPAI amendments.; in Thailand it is Digital Asset Business licence under the Emergency Decree on Digital Asset Businesses B.E.
 2561 (2018), as amended (most significantly by an April 2025 amendment extending extraterritorial scope).
-Distinct categories: Digital Asset Exchange, Digital Asset Broker, Digital Asset Dealer, ICO Portal, and Digital Asset Fund Manager, each with its own capital tier and asset-keeping vs. non-asset-keeping sub-conditions..
+Categories, each with its own capital tier: Digital Asset Exchange, Digital Asset Broker, Digital Asset Dealer, ICO Portal, Digital Asset Fund Manager, Digital Asset Advisory Service and Digital Asset Custodial Wallet Provider..
 The comparison table on this page lines the two up dimension by dimension.

 Where can I see the full Japan vs Thailand comparison?